 The area where the Replacement Bridge Alternative will be constructed is neither shortnose nor Atlantic sturgeon spawning habitat.
 Both these species spawn well north of the Tappan Zee Bridge with the principal spawning area for the shortnose being as far north as Albany.
 However, dredging of the access channel will result in a temporary modification of benthic habitat.
 Over time deposition processes would allow much of the benthic habitat to return to its pre-construction state.
 The rate of this transformation would begin at approximately 1 foot per year, likely decreasing as the bed nears it natural pre-dredged elevation.
 The temporary loss of the access channel area would represent a minor fraction of similar habitat available to sturgeon throughout the Tappan Zee Reach.
-Except for the permanent loss of up to 0.05 km^2 (13 acres) of oyster habitat, which would not be considered optimal shortnose sturgeon foraging habitat, a long-term habitat alteration would not occur.
+Except for the permanent loss of up to 0.05 km2 (13 acres) of oyster habitat (discussed in Section 6.1.3) which would not be considered optimal shortnose sturgeon foraging habitat, and a 1.35 acre loss due to a permanent platform (discussed below), a long-term habitat alteration would not occur.